Feb 11 2014

 In this as in many other areas, the practices that are standard today are relics of an era in which the work of manufacturing was more manual than it is today and data processing was manual.
 100 years ago, for example, unit costs for manufactured products were tallied on paper spreadsheets and comprised of materials, labor, and overhead, with overhead being allocated to products in proportion to the labor consumed in making them.

 Today, every high schooler carries more computing power than the J.P.
-Morgan bank had in 1900, and a steel mill uses barely 1/10 of the labor it required just 50 years ago to support the same volume of production.
+Morgan bank had in 1900, and a steel mill uses barely 1/10 of the labor it required just 50 years ago to support the same production volume.
 It spends about ten times more on overhead than on direct labor, and allocating this gigantic overhead to products based on a tiny labor content has been recognized as unnecessarily simplistic in the management accounting literature for decades, yet it dies hard in factories.

 Alfred P. Sloan implemented the DuPont model at GM in the 1920s, and it is credited in part with the company’s success in competing with Ford, where nothing of the kind was done until the post-World War II “Whiz Kids” era.
 The vocabulary of the DuPont model now permeates business, and is often used incorrectly.
 Just about Return On Investment (ROI), I recently saw the following two statements: